Accounting for Non-Current Assets Under IFRS

 By the end of the session participants would be knowledgeable of the key concepts such as definition, recognition and measurement requirements as set out in the non-current assets standards.

 Basic knowledge on financial reporting is recommended.

-CPE Hours: This course qualifies for 2.5 hours of structured CPE which can be classified as Core Competency.
-A certificate of attendance will be provided at the end of the session.
+CPE Hours: This course qualifies for 2.5 hours of Structured CPE which can be classified as Core Competency.
+A certificate of attendance will be provided at the end of each session.

-Emerson Zammit, Advisor – Accounting Advisory Services, KPMG in Malta
+Emerson Zammit, Assistant Manager – Accounting Advisory Services, KPMG in Malta

 Discover more courses from our KPMG Learning Suites.

 Is your employer paying for your CPE seminars?
 Contact us on email@example.com to discuss how the employer can benefit from our offers.